DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Dependent Transport Equation

-As such, non-conservative forces, such as radiation reaction, are a necessary inclusion of any self-consistent astrophysical model, hence $\mathbf{d}\bm{\omega}\neq0$ in general and the correct forms for the transport equation for the particle distribution function are \cref{eqn: diffeerntial transport w coll,eqn: integral transport w coll}.
+As such non-conservative forces, e.g. radiation reaction, are a necessary inclusion of any self-consistent astrophysical model; hence $\mathbf{d}\bm{\omega}\neq0$ in general and the correct forms for the transport equation for the particle distribution function are \esref{eqn: differential transport w coll} and \eqref{eqn: integral transport w coll}.